sem CLI Reference#

 command line option allows you to manually specify the URL of

-the GitHub repository in case sem init
+a repository in case sem init

 sem init example#